-Over the past 20 years, but particularly since the Russian invasion of Ukraine and annexation of Crimea, the security situation of the Nordic-Baltics has worsened.
+Over the past 20 years, but particularly since the Russian invasion of Ukraine and annexation of Crimea, the security situation of the Nordic Baltics has worsened.
 Incidents now occur on almost a daily basis.

 This timeline is the third one in a series that maps Russian activity in the region since 1999.
-The first one showed a dramatic increase of incidents between 2013 and 2014.
+The first one showed a dramatic increase in incidents between 2013 and 2014.
 View the first interactive timeline here.

 The second one showed that since 2015, the incidences that have occurred are often of a more serious nature compared to the previous years.
 View the second interactive timeline here.